How is Zeffy free?

 • The statement: “Ticket holders need not be present to win”.

-• Each ticket stub or receipt shall show the name, address and telephone number of the ticket purchaser, and the consecutively printed serial number of the ticket.
+• Each ticket stub or receipt shall show the name, address, and telephone number of the ticket purchaser and the ticket's consecutively printed serial number.

-We've whipped up an a example to give you a better idea:
+We've whipped up an example to give you a better idea:

 Does it cost anything for a nonprofit to register for a lottery in New York?

-There is an annual license fee of $25 associated with the forms GC-2, GC-2A and GC-2B.
+An annual license fee of $25 is associated with the forms GC-2, GC-2A, and GC-2B.

-Plus, if you fall into Category 1, an additional license fee of 2% of the reported net raffle proceeds over $30,000 may need to be paid to the municipal clerk (or county fiscal officer).
+Plus, if you fall into Category 1, the municipal clerk (or county fiscal officer) may need to be paid an additional license fee of 2% of the reported net raffle proceeds over $30,000.

 After the raffle…

 Your work doesn't end when the last ticket stub is drawn.
-In New York, if your nonprofit falls into Raffle Category 1 you need to file a financial statement of raffle operations on Form GC-7R with the municipal clerk and the Commission by January 30th of the following year.
+In New York, if your nonprofit falls into Raffle Category 1, you must file a financial statement of raffle operations on Form GC-7R with the municipal clerk and the Commission by January 30th of the following year.

 When you're running a meditation center, every dollar matters.
-New York Insight Inc., a welcoming space for mindfulness and meditation in the heart of New York, found a creative way to stretch their resources further.
-By switching to Zeffy's fee-free platform for their raffle, they turned what could have been a routine ticketing process into a smart financial decision.
+New York Insight Inc., a welcoming space for mindfulness and meditation in the heart of New York, found a creative way to stretch its resources further.
+By switching to Zeffy's fee-free platform for its raffle, it turned what could have been a routine ticketing process into a smart financial decision.

 Here’s a recap of all the links and documents mentioned in this article: